 But be warned, while this is a great piece of kit, the price has recently skyrocketed, which means that it is not for the casual user.
 Only serious tech geeks will be tempted to fork out for this one.

 If you are using Kodi as your primary TV box operating system, then you should definitely check out Kore, the official Kodi remote mouse app.
 It gives you a few extra features that you won’t find in any of these other devices.
 The trick is that they’ll only function from within Kodi itself.
 You won’t be able to use it to navigate around your Android device or any other apps.

 Still, it’s something I highly recommend getting for a couple of reasons.

 First: It’s free.
 No other remote control on this list is going to give you as many benefits for absolutely $0.

 Secondly, you’re almost always going to have your smartphone with you, and you’ll probably even be on it while you’re watching TV.
 You may as well use it as a remote.
 You can always tell your girlfriend that you’re queuing up the next video when you’re really checking your Facebook status.

-Finally, it’s going to give you the option to search, access menus and settings, from the swipe of your finger.
+Finally, it’s going to give you the option to search, and access menus, and settings, all from the swipe of your finger.
 No other remote mouse will do it as fast as Kore.

-Like Kore, Yatse is a free remote mouse app which offers all of the functionality to control a Kodi device from your smartphone.
-It will give you the same “remote control-like” interface in app form, but will also add voice commands in seven different languages.
+Like Kore, Yatse is a free remote mouse app that offers all of the functionality to control a Kodi device from your smartphone.
+It will give you the same “remote control-like” interface in app form but will also add voice commands in seven different languages.

-There is also an “Unlocked” version of the app which offers a bunch of cool features like being able to access your media library offline, as well as saving your settings to the cloud.
-The unlocked version is under $4, which still makes it less expensive than any of the other air-mice on this page.
+There is also an “Unlocked” version of the app that offers a bunch of cool features, like being able to access your media library offline, as well as saving your settings to the cloud.
+The unlocked version is under $4, which still makes it less expensive than any of the other air mice on this page.

-Do you have a favorite remote mouse or air mouse?
-Let us know in the comments below.
-And if you liked this article. share it with a friend!
+Do you have a favorite remote or air mouse that we haven’t mentioned?
+Tell us about it in the comments section below.